antzGames/libGDX-cameraShake/README.md

 ### Linear diminishing shake radius

 The current code uses a linear diminishing radius for shaking.
 Future releases might use libGDX's [interpolation](https://libgdx.com/wiki/math-utils/interpolation).

+### Moving camera

+The current implementation camera shaking assumes a stationary camera with a fixed origin.
+The shaking uses the origin to randomly move around it, and to put it the camera back in its original position once the shaking stops.

+With a moving camera (like the camera following a player around a map) you will need to constantly update the `origPosition` variable with the true camera position (minus any shaking).
+The `origPosition` variable is public in the `CamerShaker` class so you can update it.

+Most games utilize custom camera controllers, so it is best that you modify the class to suit your implementation.